Business Taxes

 De Minimis Safe Harbor for Tangible Property

-• For certain tangible property used in farming, taxpayers may elect the de minimis safe harbor to deduct the full cost in the year of purchase, rather than depreciating it over time.
+• For certain tangible property used in farming, taxpayers may elect the de minimis safe harbor under the tangible property regulations.
+If the requirements are met, qualifying amounts may be deducted as business expenses rather than capitalized and depreciated.

 Preproductive Period Expenses